 Based on the 70cc TAH, we created the smaller 50cc TAH, designed to fit patients of smaller stature, including more women and adolescents.
-The 50cc TAH is approved for use in Europe (2014) and Canada (2016) and is undergoing an FDA clinical trial in the U.S.
+The 50cc TAH is approved for use in Europe (2014), Canada (2016), and the U.S. (2020).

 As with all mechanical circulatory support (MCS) devices, there are risks of stroke, infection and bleeding with the TAH.
 However, your healthcare team has protocols in place to help reduce the occurrence of these complications.

 Several patients have been supported by the TAH for more than 4.5 years.

 The TAH is available at more than 140 SynCardia Certified Centers in 20 countries.
 Each center has undergone a comprehensive training program to become a SynCardia Certified Center.
 To find a center near you, click here.

 The TAH has been covered by Medicare since 2008, and is covered by most large private payers and state Medicaid programs.